Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Beyond conventional templates

 where the factor 10 estimates the number of small-scale intersections per long-string collision.
 Motivated by string theories~\cite{Jackson:2004zg}, one can have $p \sim \mathcal{O}(10^{-3})$, leading to $p_{\rm eff} \simeq \mathcal{O}(10^{-2})$.
 Consider the VOS model in section~\ref{sec:GW_semi_analytic}, with ${\tt n}_{\rm loop} \propto C_{\rm eff}/(\alpha t_i^4) \propto \tilde{c}/L_i^4$, where $L_i$ is the long-string correlation length.
 The less-frequent long-string collisions lead to less efficient loop production $\tilde{c} \to p_{\rm eff}\tilde{c}$, but the long strings becomes denser i.e., the correlation length scales as $L \propto \sqrt{p_{\rm eff}}$ \cite{Yamada:2022aax, Yamada:2022imq}.
 Overall, \emph{the loop number density is boosted,} ${\tt n}_{\rm loop} \propto p_{\rm eff}^{-1}$.
 Similar studies on effects of $p<1$ on the string network can be found in \cite{Sakellariadou:2004wq,Avgoustidis:2004zt,Avgoustidis:2005nv}.

 We will assume that small values of $p$ affect only the loop number density and does not change the GW emission\footnote{This assumption is purely based on simplicity.
-We note that the initial loop size might be however affected~\cite{Sousa:2016ggw}. }.
+We note that the initial loop size might be however affected~\cite{Sousa:2016ggw}.
+Moreover, a specific model of string compactification could also lead to the time-dependent string tension \cite{Revello:2024gwa,Ghoshal:2025tlk}.}.
 The GWB from cosmic strings with $p < 1$ can be approximated as

 The GWB spectrum in this case gets boosted for smaller $p_{\rm eff}$, while its frequency profile is the same independently of $p_{\rm eff}$.
 We note that because the energy density of long strings in a scaling network goes as $\rho_{\rm network} \propto L^{-2} \propto p_{\rm eff}^{-1} G\mu \rho_{\rm tot}$, it must hold that $p_{\rm eff} \gg \sqrt{G\mu}$.
 Considering~\cite{Jackson:2004zg}, we adopt a range $10^{-3} \leq p < 1$ as a prior.